tanaikech/ProjectApp/README.md

     1. Use Manifests.
     1. Use OAuth2 process.
 1. **Retrieve scripts in a project as Blob and JSON.**
+    - For Blob, you can retrieve each script in a project.
     - About this, scripts can be retrieved not only from [standalone scripts](https://developers.google.com/apps-script/guides/standalone), but also from [container-bound Scripts](https://developers.google.com/apps-script/guides/bound).
 1. **Create a project from Blob and JSON.**
+    - For Blob, you can create new project from a file or several files on Google Drive.
     - Standalone scripts can be created.
 But container-bound Scripts cannot be created.
 1. **Update a project from Blob and JSON.**
+    - For Blob, you can update the project using a file or several files on Google Drive.
     - Standalone scripts can be updated.
 But container-bound Scripts cannot be updated.

 # Library's project key